ehindiayleau/BlacklistMIL-pfBlockerNG/README.md

 https://raw.githubusercontent.com/ehindiayleau/BlacklistMIL-pfBlockerNG/master/blacklistmil_pfblockerng.txt

-Do to changing IP addresses, many of these will need to be checked again.
+Due to changing IP addresses, many of these will need to be checked again.

 The optional blacklistmil_rootservers.txt includes the root servers run by the military.